Olympus 35 SP

 Small and light camera with a superb 7-element high-speed "perfect normal" 42mm f/1.7 lens.

-The rangefinder 42mm f/1.7 lens is sharper than my equivalent Nikon and other SLR lenses!
+This rangefinder 42mm f/1.7 lens is sharper than SLR lenses!

 Super fast and easy focus; faster and easier than a LEICA.